amishaspatel/project/README.md

-Title of my project is FUN GUESS
+-e Title of my project is FUN GUESS.........

-Date and Time at which make was run is:
+-e Date and Time at which make was run is:

-Fri Jan  4 19:23:18 DST 2019
+Fri Jan  4 19:27:04 DST 2019
 Number of lines of code in guessingname.sh are:

 25 guessinggame.sh